Younest9/okd/README.md

 The following DNS records are required for a user-provisioned OKD cluster and they must be in place before installation.
 In each record, `<cluster_name>` is the cluster name and `<base_domain>` is the base domain that you specify in the install-config.yaml file.
 A complete DNS record takes the form: `<component>.<cluster_name>.<base_domain>.`

-For example, if you specify the cluster name as okd and the base domain as osupytheas.fr, the DNS record for the Kubernetes API is api.okd.osupytheas.fr., and so on.
+For example, if you specify the cluster name as okd and the base domain as example.com, the DNS record for the Kubernetes API is api.okd.example.com., and so on.

 Required DNS and reverse DNS records:
 | Component | DNS record | Description |